judus/rocket-engine/engine/docs/api.md

 - `constructor(element, dataStoreManager)`: Initializes the scoped mouse.
 - `updatePosition(event)`: Updates the mouse position relative to the scoped element.
 - `updateButton(event)`: Updates the mouse button state.
+- `getArea()`: Retrieves the selected area based on the initial and final positions.

 #### EntityManager